enze-chen/mi-book-2021/_sources/week_3/15/day_15.md

 - Summarize everything we explored in the past three weeks.
 - Reflect on your learning experience in this module.
 - Discuss directions for future learning and look ahead to Module 3 (led by Sinéad).
-- Wrap up the module with a final survey and some resources.

 ```{admonition} Milestone (last one, promise!)
 :class: important